-Parry says these are simple, well-established androbust systems.
+Clare says these are simple, well-established androbust systems.

 Because a Passive House can be delivered as an all-electric building, with the addition of an appropriately-sized solar PV system and potentially an energy storage system, it can operate at net zero, or even be energy positive.

-Parry says that while the Passive House standard is intentionally open-source and red tape is kept to a minimum, a project achieving certification means the end user, owner or occupant has a robust level of guaranteed performance.
+Clare says that while the Passive House standard is intentionally open-source and red tape is kept to a minimum, a project achieving certification means the end user, owner or occupant has a robust level of guaranteed performance.

 Where a project is seeking Passive House certification, blower door testing is used to ensure the building envelope is achieving the required level of air tightness.

-Parry says there are currently 120 projects in progress in Australia that are using Passive House.
+Clare says there are currently 120 projects in progress in Australia that are using Passive House.
 They are across a wide range of building types including commercial, mixed use, urban regeneration, education, social housing, multi-residential and detached dwellings.

 “Some of the best applications are social housing, affordable housing, aged care and education buildings – any space where it is important to have great air quality and focus on health and wellbeing.”